 The Youth Activities co-chairperson provided a gardening program and activity for the Children’s Program in celebration of Mother’s Day at Downeast Horizons, a non-profit agency that assists and supports individuals with developmental disabilities to live a complete and fulfilling life.

 Garden Club Youth Contests

-The National Garden Clubs (NGC) and their affiliate organizations offer various educational contests for children at the pre-school, elementary, middle and high school levels.
-Winners of the local Bar Harbor Garden Club (BHGC) competitions go on to compete within the Garden Club Federation of Maine (GCFM), and the New England Garden Clubs, Inc. (NEGC), and National Garden Clubs, Inc. (NGC).
+National Garden Clubs, Inc. (NGC) and their affiliate organizations offer various educational contests for children at the pre-school, elementary, middle and high school levels.
+Winners of the local Bar Harbor Garden Club (BHGC) competitions go on to compete within the Garden Club Federation of Maine (GCFM), New England Garden Clubs, Inc. (NEGC), and National Garden Clubs, Inc. (NGC) .